dasdom/dasdom.github.io/Content/pages/walk2draw.md

 ## Privacy Policy

-Walk2Draw does not collect any data.
+Walk2Draw does collect location data to draw a path on a map.
+This data does not leave the iPhone and is removed when a new recording is started.

 ## Third party code